Nelson-Gon/mde/cran-comments.md

 Release Summary

-This is a new release.
-It add several new functions, adds tests and fixes known issues.
+This is a patch release.
+It fixes issues with tests on old releases.

 ## Test environments